 I know many automation activities are server-based or programs that run code in a way.
 Yet, there are some tools anyone can use, even if they don’t have a background in coding or hacking computer environments in that depth.

 For instance, you can use software to record user input and play it back as often as you define.
 Or you prepare drag-and-drop scripts with dependencies to “program” little productivity helpers.
-I did that too before and could save many hours with simple looped input recordings.
+I did that too before and could save many hours with simply looped input recordings.

 Here are two solutions I know about: